robertorcosta/azure-docs.pt-br/articles/security-center/security-center-alerts-overview.md

 ## <a name="what-are-security-alerts"></a>O que são alertas de segurança?

-Alertas são as notificações que a central de segurança gera quando detecta ameaças em seus recursos.
+Alertas são as notificações que a Central de Segurança gera quando detecta ameaças em seus recursos.
 A central de segurança prioriza e lista os alertas, juntamente com as informações necessárias para que você investigue rapidamente o problema.
-A central de segurança também fornece recomendações sobre como você pode corrigir um ataque.
+A Central de Segurança também fornece recomendações sobre como corrigir um ataque.

 ## Como a central de segurança detecta ameaças? <a name="detect-threats"> </a>